Alger Theater: Description

 The Alger sits at the corner of Warren Avenue and Outer Drive.
 It is constructed of structural steel faced with brick.
 A two-story square-plan tower structure with an instepped parapet stands at the corner, dominating the building's facade.
 The tower houses the theater entrance and box office.
 A vertical sign with the theater's name extends from the tower toward the street.
 Along the Warren facade, four single-story commercial spaces faced with painted yellow brick line the sidewalk; the facade of the theater proper above is set back.

 On the interior of the theater, the inner and outer lobby and the balcony-less auditorium still show much of their historic finish.
 The auditorium is constructed of concrete block with horizontal banding in smaller concrete brick; it originally sat 1182 people but now seats 825.
 The stage was extended into the seating area to provide for theatrical performances.
 Stepped metal sconces with rounded ends adorn the walls.

-An anchor for community building

-Friends of the Alger Theater is a 25-year-old nonprofit organization.